kitosha05/ShopifyCustomSessionWithFirebase/README.md

   deleteCallback,
 } from "./firebase/firebase.utils";

-5.Change SESSION_STORAGE to CustomSessionStorage and provide the callback function parameters:
+5.In server.js change SESSION_STORAGE to CustomSessionStorage and provide the callback function parameters:

 SESSION_STORAGE: new Shopify.Session.CustomSessionStorage(
     storeCallBack,